yifeikang/Microbiome_MiSeq/1_Directory Structure.md

+## Root direcotry

-The root file for the project is named as "Ynsect-Fecal-microbial-2021"
+For this projec is named as "Ynsect-Fecal-microbial-2021"

 Inside the project file, there are 3 files: data, results, src